x0apr/iHospitali/README.md

 # iHospitali
-a hospital information management system that will be puting emphasis on drug tracking to reduce drug theft in goverment health facilities
+a hospital information management system that will be puting more emphasis on drug tracking to reduce drug theft in goverment health facilities